Everything you need to know about tire tread depth

 The penny test

-The penny test is a simple method that involves inserting a penny into the tread of your tire, with Lincoln's head facing down.
-If you can see the top of Lincoln's head, your tire tread depth is less than 2/32 of an inch and it's time to replace your tires.
+The penny test involves inserting a penny into the tire’s tread with Lincoln’s head facing down.
+If you can see the top of Abe’s head, this indicates that your tread depth is below 2/32 of an inch, suggesting it’s time to replace your tires.
+The U.S. Department of Transportation recommends replacing tires when they reach the end of their life, which usually is when the tread depth is at this minimum legal limit.

 penny test